iProjects/soft_books_sacco/README.md

 ## 🚀 Usage

-The Soft Books SACCO system offers a user-friendly interface for managing all SACCO-related tasks, categorized into several key modules:
+The Soft Books SACCO system offers a user-friendly interface for managing all SACCO-related tasks.

-  - **Administration & Configuration**: Manage users, roles, and permissions; perform database backups and restores; and configure general system settings.
-  - **Member Management**: Add, edit, and manage member profiles, including savings, shares, and contributions.
+### Core Modules Explained

+  - **Authentication**: This module is the system's security gatekeeper, managing user logins and password verification.
+  - **Administrator**: Provides a control panel for system managers to create user accounts, assign roles, and configure settings.
+  - **Customer**: The central hub for member management, from new registrations to profile updates.
+  - **Data Access Layer (DAL)**: A foundational component that handles all communication between the application and the SQL Server database.
+  - **Database Administration**: A tool for managing the database through backups, restores, and user management.
-  - **Loan Management**: Process loan applications, manage approvals, and track repayment schedules.
+  - **Loans**: Automates the entire loan life cycle, including applications, interest calculation, and repayment tracking.

-### Reporting

-The system provides a comprehensive suite of reports, which can be viewed and exported to **PDF** and **Excel**:

-  - **Member Reports**: Member lists, statements, and contribution schedules.
-  - **Loan Reports**: Loan repayment schedules, outstanding loan balances, and payment history.
-  - **Financial Reports**: Balance sheets and income statements.
+  - **Reports**: Generates comprehensive financial and operational reports in PDF and Excel formats.
+  - **Savings**: Manages member savings, share contributions, and dividend disbursements.
+  - **Search**: A powerful tool to quickly locate specific members, accounts, or transactions.
+  - **Tellers**: Manages daily cash transactions, including member deposits and withdrawals.

 -----